Faster,

 centrifugal forces, the distance, measured along the rotation

-gravity of the counterweight has therefore been changed, producing
+of gravity of the counterweight has therefore been changed,

-a change in the distance that is a function of the imbalance, in
+producing a change in the distance that is a function of the

-that allows the hub 4, the blade 2, and the counterweight 3, which
+10 that allows the hub 4, the blade 2, and the counterweight 3,

-are rigidly provided on the hub, to rotate about an axis that is
+which are rigidly provided on the hub, to rotate about an axis

 From a conceptual design point of view, the involved centrifugal

-whereas the more modest torque transmitted from the shaft to the
+4, whereas the more modest torque transmitted from the shaft to

 A solution is thus proposed that is capable of meeting the

-rigidly coupled to the shaft 1, whilst the blade 2 is pivoted to
+are rigidly coupled to the shaft 1, whilst the blade 2 is

-the hub 4, thus obtaining a conceptual diagram that is similar to
+pivoted to the hub 4, thus obtaining a conceptual diagram that

-is subjected both to almost all the torque transmitted by the
+blade is subjected both to almost all the torque transmitted by

-shaft to the propeller and, most of all, to the centrifugal force
+the shaft to the propeller and, most of all, to the centrifugal

-and construction problems, but it has the advantage that it is
+structural and construction problems, but it has the advantage

-optionally possible to fold the blade 2 backward when it is not
+that it is optionally possible to fold the blade 2 backward when

-being used, so as to avoid creating resistance to motion.
+it is not being used, so as to avoid creating resistance to

 An intermediate solution, which is conceptually linked to the